ta3ag/lbd/docs/BackendTutorial/source/othertype.rst

 as following, but I don't know it well.
 Without it, the ch7_3.ll still works as below.
-The IR input file ch7_3.ll is used in testing here since the c++ version need flow control which is not support here.
+The IR input file ch7_3.ll is used in testing here since the c++ version need flow control which is not support at this point.
 File ch_run_backend.cpp include the test fragment for bool as below.

 .. rubric:: include/llvm/Target/TargetLowering.h
 .. code-block:: c++